nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 2a1.
 DengueHotspotTracker reverts to showing the complete list.

     Use case resumes at step 3.

+#### Use case: Change the overview type

+**MSS**

+1. User requests to list cases.
+2. DengueHotspotTracker shows a list of cases.
+3. User requests to change the overview type to a given aspect.
+4. DengueHotspotTracker changes the overview panel to update based on the new aspect.

+    Use case ends.

+**Extensions**

+* 3a.
+The given criterion is invalid.

+  * 3a1.
+DengueHotspotTracker shows an error message.

+    Use case resumes at step 2.

 #### Use case: Import data